sbancuz/Appunti/Branch prediction.md

 - Delayed branch
 ### Dynamic prediction

 To use the past branch behavior to predict at runtime the future branch behavior.
 We need also to memorize the outcome of a branch inside some kind of hardware buffer, this buffer is put in the instruction fetch phase.
-We need to put 2 information in this buffer:
+We need to put 2 pieces of information in this buffer:
 - Branch Outcome Predictor $\to$ it says to take or not to take
 - Branch Target Buffer $\to$ holds the address of the branch in case the branch is taken